jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 ---

-The outcome of previous tasks are stored on this [repository](https://github.com/jarpsimoes/tf-modules)
+The outcome of the previous tasks are stored on this [repository](https://github.com/jarpsimoes/tf-modules)

 ---
 ### 6. Implementation

-The main goal of utilisation terraform module, it's a re-utilizable code.
+The main goal of using terraform module, is a re-utilizable code.
 Modules should be generic to be used in another implementations.
-The sources of modules can be stored in git repository, then on **source** option, inside module block should be written the git url:
+The sources of modules can be stored in git repository, then on **source** option, inside module block should write the git url:

 #### 6.1 Create main.tf
 ```